Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Results

 The intercepts, 1\textbar2, 2\textbar3, 3\textbar4, and 4\textbar5, shown in Table~\ref{tbl-modelsummaryestimates} reflect cutpoints, where a rating goes from one category to the next (e.g.~from 1 to 2, etc).

 The models do not identify a substantial difference between GPT-3.5 and GPT-4 in terms of consistency, and, surprisingly, even a somewhat negative association in terms of decency.

-Our models do not identify much difference between the different prompt types in terms of consistency.
+They also do not identify much difference between the different prompt types in terms of consistency.
 However, they do find that ``Describe'' and ``Simulate'' are associated with increased decency, as is ``Example'', although surprisingly to a lesser extent.

 As expected, increases in temperature are strongly associated with less consistency.
 However, we are unable to identify much of a relationship between temperature and decency.

 The models struggle to find any association between which role is used in terms of either consistency or decency.
 That is, priming the prompt with either ``You are a helpful assistant.'' or ``You are a highly-trained, experienced, data scientist who is an expert at writing readable, correct, Python code.'' did not seem to change much in terms of the coding of the responses.